hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 dtparam=pciex1
 dtparam=pciex1_gen=3
 ```
-then reboot to upgrade the connection to Gen 3.0.
+then reboot to Force PCI Express Gen 3.0.

 We choose to create some `alias` shortcut commands to make life easier, by editing script `~/.bashrc`.
 In Terminal, edit the existing file `~/.bashrc`